RunLLM/gitbook/api-reference/sdk-reference/package-aqueduct/aqueduct.client.md

 **Arguments**:

   flow_id:
-  The id of the workflow to delete (not the name)
+  The id of the flow to delete.
+  Between `flow_id` and `flow_name`, at least one must be provided.
+  If both are specified, they must correspond to the same flow.
+  flow_name:
+  The name of the flow to delete.
   parameters:
   A map containing custom values to use for the designated parameters.
 The mapping is expected to be from parameter name to the custom value.
 These custom values